 Torx Socket Head Cap Screw ISO14579

-Low head socket cap screws to Din 7984, often referred to as allen head bolts, have a hexagonal recess and is driven using a hex wrench or insert bit.
-These are designed to be used in special applications where head height clearance is a problem.
-Because of their reduced head height and smaller socket size, they normally cannot be preloaded as high as a standard socket head cap screw and should not be subjected to high dynamic loads.
+Low head socket cap screws to DIN 7984 are designed to be used in special applications where head height clearance is a problem.
+Because of their reduced head height and smaller socket size, they normally cannot be pre-loaded as high as a standard socket head cap screw and should not be subjected to high dynamic loads.